-The Fund may also use derivative instruments such as futures, forwards, options, swaps, contracts for differences, credit derivatives, caps, floors and currency forward contracts to obtain exposure to the asset classes outlined above and to pursue its investment policies.
+The Fund may also use derivative instruments such as bond futures, currency futures, interest rate futures, index futures, bond forwards, interest rate forwards, bond options, currency options, swaptions, options on futures, interest rate options, interest rate swaps, inflation swaps, total return swaps, currency swaps, credit default swaps and total return swaps on indices relating to mortgage or asset backed securities, credit default options, contracts for differences, caps, floors and currency forward contracts to pursue its investment policies.
 These instruments may be used for hedging purposes and/or investment purposes.
-For example the Fund may use derivative instruments to hedge currency exposure (or to hedge against other risks or exposures), to change the Fund's interest rate sensitivity or to gain exposure to the performance of a particular underlying asset or class of assets, such as UCITS eligible commodity indices.
-Future contracts may be used to hedge against market risk, to change the Fund's interest rate sensitivity or to gain exposure to an underlying market.
-Forward contracts may be used to hedge or to gain exposure to an increase in the value of an asset, currency or deposit.
+For example the Fund may use derivative instruments to hedge currency exposure (or to hedge against other risks or exposures), to change the Fund's interest rate sensitivity or to gain exposure to the performance of a particular underlying asset or class of assets.
+Futures contracts may be used to hedge against market risk, to change the Fund's interest rate sensitivity or to gain exposure to an underlying market.
+Forward contracts may be used to hedge or to gain exposure to an increase in the value of an asset, currency, commodity or deposit.
 Options may be used to hedge or to achieve exposure to a particular market instead of using a physical security.
 Swaps (including swaptions) may be used to achieve a profit as well as to hedge existing long positions.
 Forward foreign exchange transactions may be used to reduce the risk of adverse market changes in exchange rates or to increase exposure to foreign currencies or to shift exposure to foreign currency fluctuations from one country to another.
-Caps and floors may be used to hedge against interest rate movements exceeding given minimum levels.
+Caps and floors may be used to hedge against interest rate movements which exceed given maximum levels or fall below given minimum levels, as appropriate.
 Contracts for differences may be used to gain exposure to securities.
-Credit derivatives may be used to isolate and transfer exposure to or transfer the credit risk associated with a reference asset or index of reference assets.
+Credit default options and credit default swaps may be used to isolate and transfer exposure to or transfer the credit risk associated with a reference asset or index of reference assets.

-As the Fund may purchase derivatives generally using only a fraction of the assets that would be needed to purchase the relevant securities directly, that the remainder of the assets allocated to a Portfolio Manager may be invested in other types of securities as described above.
-A Portfolio Manager may therefore seek to achieve greater returns by purchasing derivatives and investing the remaining assets in other types of securities to add excess return.
+As the Fund may purchase derivatives generally using only a fraction of the assets that would be needed to purchase the relevant securities directly, the remainder of the assets allocated to a Portfolio Manager may be invested in other types of securities as described above.
+The Portfolio Manager may therefore seek to achieve greater returns by purchasing derivatives and investing the remaining assets in other types of securities to add excess return.

-The use of derivatives by the Fund will therefore increase its risk profile.
-For information in relation to the risks associated with the use of derivative instruments, please refer to the "Investment Considerations" section of the Prospectus.
-The Fund will also be leveraged as a result of its use of derivatives.
+The use of derivatives by the Fund may therefore increase its risk profile.
+For information in relation to the risks associated with the use of derivative instruments, please refer to the "Risk Factors" section of the Prospectus.
+The Fund may also be leveraged as a result of its use of derivatives.
 Please see Appendix III below for further information on the Fund's historical and maximum expected levels of leverage.
 Please also see Appendix III for information on the Fund's anticipated exposure to long and short positions.
 These ranges are not limits and the actual exposures may fall outside these estimated ranges, from time to time.